yusefmosiah/Ahpta/README.md

 # Capstone

-To date, language models have been used in "1-player mode" — individual humans chatting with individual instances of a monolithic model.
+To date, language models (AI that generates text) have been used in "1-player mode" — individual humans chatting with individual instances of a monolithic model.

 By contrast, this project aims to enable "multiplayer" — many humans and many bots collaboratively contributing to group discussions and group projects.